 The hardest part is enduring the headaches, depression, and other withdrawal effects that can last for days or weeks.

 "It's a real thing," she said, "and it passes.
-You want to know the way it passes, though?
+Do you want to know the way it passes, though?
 If we don't go back to the sugar.
 Because it ends.
 I promise."

 So while not everyone feels controlled by sugar, Molly Carmel believes a great many do.